shortintern2019/intern-tutorial/readme.md

 <img width="353" alt="Screen Shot 2019-08-07 at 12 47 05" src="https://user-images.githubusercontent.com/7812034/62604998-2a434380-b934-11e9-9fb6-c94567705e3d.png">

 ### 6. Consuming a RESTful Web Service with RestTemplate

-This tutorial is aiming to understand how to use RESTful API with Spring Boot.
-On Spring Boot, you can easily use RESTful API by using "RestTemplate".
-If you become able to use "RestTemplate" perfectly, you can realize various idea that you think.
+Goal of this tutorial is to understand how to consume RESTful API with Spring Boot.
+On Spring Boot, you can easily consume RESTful API by using "RestTemplate".
+If you become familiar with "RestTemplate" , you can make use of various APIs around the world.

 #### Minimum requirement task

 https://spring.io/guides/gs/consuming-rest/

 ### 6.1 Call Rakuten API with RestTemplate

-You try to use the Rakuten API which you want to use and check the response. https://webservice.rakuten.co.jp/api/simplehotelsearch/
+Try to use any Rakuten API which you want to use and check the response. https://webservice.rakuten.co.jp/api/simplehotelsearch/

 Note: If you try to use the Rakuten API for the firts time, you need to register